-It is hard to quantify the exact benefits of a multi-stakeholder approach.
+It is hard to pinpoint the benefits of a multi-stakeholder approach.
 This doesn't make it less important.
 In Eva-Lanxmeer, Menlyn Main, Dockside Green and other projects, the added value (ie. higher market value and lower cost of ownership) significantly outweighed the extra process costs.

-Incorporate flexibility and end-of-life value Enabling re-use and material mining increases the end of life value of property and the immediate value of buildings.
+Incorporate flexibility and end-of-life value Enabling re-use and material mining increases end of life property value and immediate value of buildings.